openpitrix/openpitrix/docs/install.md

-## To start developing OpenPitrix
+# To start developing OpenPitrix

 The [community repository](https://github.com/openpitrix) hosts all information about building OpenPitrix from source, how to contribute code and documentation, who to contact about what, etc.

+## Develop OpenPitrix

-If you want to build OpenPitrix right away there are two options:
+If you want to build OpenPitrix right away there are three options:

 ##### You have a working [Go environment].